 - Eliminated individual state laws requiring women to have a male relative or husband to co-sign a business loan;

 - Established the Women’s Business Center (WBC) program to provide female entrepreneurs with business education and entrepreneurial support;

 - Required the U.S. Census Bureau to include woman-owned corporations in their data collection.

-The National Women’s Business Council (NWBC) is a non-partisan federal advisory council created to serve as an independent source of advice and counsel to the President, Congress, and the U.S. Small Business Administration on economic issues of importance to women business owners.
+The National Women’s Business Council is a non-presidential federal advisory committee serving as an independent source of advice and policy recommendations to the President, the U.S. Congress (to the Committees on Small Business of the Senate and House of Representatives), and to the Administrator of the U.S. Small Business Administration (through the Assistant Administrator of the Office of Women’s Business Ownership) on issues of importance to women business owners and entrepreneurs.

 The Council is comprised of 15 members including: